IsabelleLebTay/boreal-songbird-scale-heterogeneity/README.md

 ## Reproduction

-1. Clone the repository or download from Dryad
+1. Clone the repository or download from Borealis
 2. Place data files in a `Data/` directory relative to the code files
 3. Run `1_scale_of_effects.Rmd` to generate scale-of-effect results
 4. Run `2_scale_domains.Rmd` to fit HGAMs and identify domain boundaries